COVID-19 treatment – how to get advice and any necessary treatment in UK

 Each of the UK countries’ instructions includes lists of people who are considered to be at highest risk if they get COVID-19.
 Check your country’s list.

 Be prepared!
-Read your UK country’s instructions in advance so that you know how to get medical advice if you think you may have caught COVID-19.
+Read your UK country’s instructions in advance, get advice from your GP, and get advice from your eye team so that you know what to do and who to contact if you think you may have caught COVID-19.

 General advice

-• Keep a supply of rapid lateral flow tests at home.
+Keep a supply of rapid lateral flow tests at home.
+Check the expiry dates regularly.
 The instructions for each UK country explain how to obtain rapid lateral flow test kits.
 These test kits may be free if you meet certain conditions, or you can buy them at a pharmacy or supermarket.

 • If your rapid lateral flow test is positive, then you need to get medical advice as soon as possible.
 Links are given below.

-• Before you contact your UK country’s designated telephone number for advice, have by you a list of all the medicines you take, their strengths, doses and how many times a day you take them, including medicines bought over the counter, supplements, vitamins and herbal medicines.
+• Before you contact your UK country’s service for advice, have by you a list of all the medicines you take, their strengths, doses and how many times a day you take them, including medicines bought over the counter, supplements, vitamins and herbal medicines.
 This is because certain medicines used for treating COVID-19 can interact with several other medicines.

-• The doctor at the advice centre will ask you questions about your general health and any other conditions you may have besides birdshot, as well as asking about your current symptoms and your rapid lateral flow test results.
+• You will be asked questions about your general health and any other conditions you may have besides birdshot, as well as being asked about your current symptoms.

 • Explain that you are taking corticosteroids and/or immunosuppressants for the non-infectious posterior uveitis called birdshot uveitis.

-• If you do require antiviral treatment for COVID-19, the doctor at the advice centre will explain how it is obtained.
+• If you do require antiviral treatment for COVID-19, the person you speak to should explain how it is obtained.

-• Be aware that you may be told by the doctor at the advice centre that you do not need antiviral treatment for your COVID-19.
-Not everyone does – it depends on your individual level of risk as assessed by the doctor.
-This is why the UK COVID-19 treatment systems are in place – to give you personalised, specialist advice.
+• Be aware that you could be told that you may not need antiviral treatment for your COVID-19.
+Not everybody does – it depends on your individual level of risk as assessed by the person advising you.

 England